-For an expectant mother, battering also affects the fetus she is carrying-battered women have an increased incidence of "spontaneous" abortions, pre-term labor, fetal injuries, and low-birth-weight babies.
+For an expectant mother, battering also affects the fetus she is carrying-battered women have an increased incidence of "spontaneous" abortions, pre-term labor, fetal injuries, and low birth weight babies.

-Many of the children who witness the battering of a parent demonstrate significant behavioral or emotional problems, including stuttering, anxiety and fears, sleep disruption, excessive crying, school problems and psychosomatic disorders.
+Many of the children who witness the battering of a parent demonstrate significant behavioral or emotional problems, including stuttering, anxiety and fears, sleep disruption, excessive crying, problems at school, and psychosomatic disorders.